Quackdoc/website-base/source/hidden-jxl-benefits.md

 Mona: https://files.catbox.moe/6o1t4r.jxl

-## Can you tell me how consistent existing JXL encoders are?
+## Can you tell me how consistent the main JXL encoder is?
 You mentioned it before.

-Yeah sure.
+I will be using the same video as when I showcased the speed of jxl inside of MPV. but I will go into a bit more depth on how to compare here.
+I used different settings here because I wanted to optimize more for ssimu2 then filesize, however the decode speed is the same.

 So there are two methods we can use for encoding the image sequence, the easy method for this would be to use FFmpeg for this.
 While this is a valid method, I want to use a bit of a slower effort, and FFmpeg isn't great at parallelizing this.
 Instead, I will use FFmpeg to decode the image sequence into a series of PNG images.
 I am mainly doing this because it's fast enough, and using different formats makes this just a wee bit easier on me.
 The encode I will run is `ffmpeg -i video.mp4 -c:v png img-seq\frame-%04d.png`

-The next step is to encode each frame into JXL, for this Linux users can use `parallel -j NUM cjxl -d 0.5 -e 6 {} {.}.jxl` where NUM is the number of parallel threads.
+The next step is to encode each frame into JXL, for this Linux users can use `parallel -j NUM cjxl -e 6 -d 0.5 --faster_decoding=4 {} {.}.jxl` where NUM is the number of parallel threads.
 On windows you can use powershell like so `ForEach -Parallel`, or you can use a tool like `rust-parallel` which is a windows compatible parallel command execution tool similar to parallel.
-To use rust-parallel you can use `ls.exe | rust-parallel -p -j 4 -r '(.*).(png)' cjxl -e 6 -d 0.5 {0} {1}.jxl`
+To use rust-parallel you can use `ls.exe | rust-parallel.exe -p -j 4 -r '(.*).(png)' cjxl.exe -e 6 -d 0.5 --faster_decoding=4 {0} {1}.jxl`

 It's easier to move the JXL and PNG images into their own folders so do that now.
 I will then decode the JXL images back to png, because the tool I will be using is `ssimulacra2rs` and it uses vapoursynth for input.
 This makes it great for doing per frame testing, however the most of the common input tools on windows don't support JXL yet, if you are on linux. you may be able to skip this step as the tools may support JXL.
-On windows I can use `ls.exe | rust-parallel -p -j 4 -r '(.*).(jxl)' djxl {0} {1}.png` to convert the frames back to PNG.
+On windows I can use `ls.exe | rust-parallel.exe -p -j 4 -r '(.*).(jxl)' djxl.exe {0} {1}.png` to convert the frames back to PNG.

 My main folder now has two sub folders. `jxl/frame-%04d.png` and `png/frame-%04d.png` where the png folder is the source, and the jxl folder is the encoded ones.